I’ve seen how your data gets treated from the inside

 - Long-term thinking.
 No exit strategy.
 No acqui-hire plan.
 Just a useful product that’s built to last.

 I’m from Quebec.
-Half of Canada communicates in French.
-Yet most tech products treat French as an afterthought: a badly machine-translated settings page, if you’re lucky.
+Millions of Canadians live, work, and shop in French.
+Most tech products treat that as an afterthought: a badly machine-translated settings page, if you’re lucky.

 What’s next

-CAB is the founder of WIGGWIGG, a privacy-first digital identity management platform built in Quebec, Canada.
+CAB is the founder of WIGGWIGG, a privacy-first digital identity platform built in Quebec, Canada.